ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 - broad: To identify broad peaks, MACS tries to combine broad regions by putting nearby highly enriched regions into a broad region with loose cutoff.
 - broad-cutoff: Cutoff for broad region.
 - g: The mappable genome size or effective genome size.
 In this case, the default hs -- 2.7e9 is applicable for human genome.
-- keep-dup: It controls the MACS behavior towards duplicate tags at the exact same location.
+- keep-dup: It controls the MACS behavior towards the duplicate tags at the exact same location.
 The default auto option makes MACS calculate the maximum tags at the exact same location based on binomial distribution using 1e-5 as p-value cutoff.
 - outdir: Specify the directory to store macs2 output files
 - n: Specify the name string of the experiment that MACS can use while creating output files.